 Donich Law is a well established multilingual Toronto Law Firm, offering experienced, creative and skilled legal representation for both domestic and international clients.
 With a results-oriented approach, our clients benefit from successful and cost-efficient legal solutions.

-Through skillful advocacy, we deliver practical legal results in Criminal Defence Civil Litigation.
+Through skillful advocacy, we deliver practical legal results in Criminal Defence, Professional Regulation and Civil Litigation.
 Located in the heart of downtown Toronto, we offer each client comprehensive and creative legal representation.
 We explore all avenues of success and available strategies.

 Irrespective of the size or complexity of the matter, each file is pursued with the same attention to detail.
 We carefully canvass each matter and utilize its own strengths and unique circumstances.
 We are proud to provide businesses and individuals creative, practical legal solutions.

 We believe in providing our clients with a thorough understanding of their best legal options.
-Beyond Toronto, we actively service Ajax, Barrie, Bradford, Brampton, Burlington, Guelph, Hamilton, Kitchener, Markham, Milton, Mississauga, Newmarket, Oakville, Oshawa, Pickering, Richmond Hill, Thornhill, Vaughan, Whitby and other regions throughout southern Ontario.
+Beyond Toronto, we actively service southern Ontario.
+The Firm is involved in the local community and regularly participates in various political, business and charitable events throughout Toronto.

 We are business people.
 Our business, is helping your business.